web3w/seaport-js/README.md

 ## Getting Started

-To get started, create a new OpenSeaJS client, called an OpenSeaPort 🚢, using your chainId and address:
+To get started, create a new Seaport client, using your chainId and address:

 ```JavaScript
 import {SeaportSDK} from 'seaport-js'